Hemlock woolly adelgid management

 - Eastern Hemlock Forests: Guidelines to Minimize the Impacts of HWA includes management decision making approaches.

-There are currently no silvicultural guidelines for Canadian forests threatened by HWA.
 In general, silvicultural management designed to improve hemlock health shows promise - vigorous hemlock appear to be less vulnerable to HWA.
 Forest thinning is found to improve hemlock carbon balance and is associated with lower HWA abundance.
 There is evidence that leaf chemistry is associated with susceptibility to HWA.
 In particular, high nitrogen and potassium levels were associated with increased vulnerability to HWA, so nitrogen fertilizers are not recommended.
 There are a number of resources, listed below, that may be helpful in forest management planning.

 - Management Strategies for Eastern North American forests Threatened by HWA, a webinar by USDA scientist Mary Ann Fajvan.
 Access through CIF or contact us for connection details.